Call 416-848-7980 for more information

 What is the GED Program?

 The West Neighbourhood House GED Program prepares you to write the GED (General Educational Development) exam.
-The GED Program offers flexible scheduling on a part-time basis, 12 hours a week, and uses self-directed computer software with support from volunteers and staff.
+The GED Program offers flexible scheduling on a part-time basis, usually 12 hours a week, and uses self-directed computer software with support from volunteers and staff.
 Daytime and evening times are available.
 Most learners complete their preparation in about 6 months.

 What is the GED Exam?